stellar/stellar-docs/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)][codespaces] [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)][gitpod]

+### Prerequisites

-To begin development on the documentation, you will first need [yarn][yarn] installed on your system.
-Once it is, you can run the following commands:
+To begin development on the documentation, you will first need to install the following:

+- Node.js (v19, not higher): see https://nodejs.org/en/download/package-manager for details for your system
+- npm: e.g. `sudo apt install npm` on Ubuntu
+- yarn: `npm install yarn`

+### Development

+Once all the prerequisites have been installed, you can run the following commands:

 ```bash
 git clone https://github.com/stellar/stellar-docs